Suzuki-kun's Mindful Life: Reception

 The series was nominated for the 14th Anan Manga Award in 2023.
 It won the 15th edition in 2024.
 The series was ranked 12th in the 2025 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of best manga for female readers.
+The series was ranked tenth in the 4th Crea Late Night Manga Award in 2025 hosted by Bungeishunjū's Crea magazine.